Advertising and Intermediaries in Provision of Legal Services: Bates in Retrospect and Prospect, 39 Ariz. State L.J. 309 (2005)

 Date of Authorship for this Version

 Hazard, Geoffrey C. Jr., "Advertising and Intermediaries in Provision of Legal Services: Bates in Retrospect and Prospect" (2005).
 Faculty Scholarship Series.
-Paper 2334.
+2334.